 "My education at RMC, particularly in English Literature, set me up to be successful in the field of emergency medicine.
 The consistent analysis of a plethora of texts has given me an exceptional ability to seek out, parse, and analyze the deluge of often conflicting information that a practitioner of emergency medicine must incorporate into their treatment plans to provide life-saving care.
-In addition, the level of participation encouraged within English classes taught me vital networking and professional discussion skills—something that is indispensable in hospitals where a vast array of health-care professionals with different skill sets collaborate in chaotic situations."
+In addition, the level of participation encouraged within English classes taught me vital networking and professional discussion skills -- skills that are indispensable in hospitals where a vast array of health-care professionals collaborate in chaotic situations."

 "The beauty of an English degree is the depth of education that it provides to you.
 Not only are you receiving an education in literature, but you are receiving an education in history and culture.
 Here are a few examples of how my English degree helped me in my career:

 In gender and literature and literary theory classes we studied stories of transgender people and issues, and gender performativity, which I was able to use when the discussion of the integration and acceptance of transgender people in the CAF started to be widely discussed a few years ago.
 I had a deeper understanding of the issue than most of my peers and subordinates, and I was able to have discussions with them, educate some, and help others see a point of view they may not have first considered, thus helping us grow as a team and make better decisions based on understanding and not prejudice.